mapilido74/GCD-Project/CodeBook.md

 #### xTest

-Its a (7352 x 561) table, where each row represents *test data* collected and each columns represents the measurements of each feature.
+Its a (7352 x 561) table, where each row represents *test data* collected and each column represents the measurement of each feature.
 Notice that this table is related with *features* and has the same number of rows of *subjectTest* that it is to say, each row of *subjectTest* can be combine with each row of *xTest*.

 #### yTest